JJ/hoborg/text/text.md

 As soon it left Jackson square, the people were gathering around the parade, some palefaces but mostly brothers.
-The longlegs gave out ducats pretty freely, the circus direction wanted to be a bit party for America's workers, a gift from the All Races Republic of Florida to the workers of America.
+The stiltwalkers gave out ducats pretty much to everybody on sight, the circus management wanted to be a big party for America's workers, a gift from the All Races Republic of Florida to the workers of America.
 Not all of America.
 Just the workers.
 Of course, all folks in the demonstration got their ducat and even helped to carry placards saying